grafana/k6-docs/docs/sources/author-run/schedule-a-test.md

 # Schedule a test

-> **IMPORTANT**
->
-> The test scheduling view is currently not available in Grafana Cloud.
-We are working on it.
->
-> Meanwhile, you can schedule your Grafana Cloud tests by logging in to [k6 Cloud](https://app.k6.io/) and scheduling them from there.

 At times, it might be impossible for you to manually run a cloud test at the time you want to.